Garden Word of the Day

-(And all this time, you probably thought that plants were relatively passive, right?)
+All this time, you probably thought plants were relatively passive, right?

 Symptoms & disease identification

-Symptoms of plant disease include wilting, stunting, deformed leaves or other growths, cankers, and chlorosis, just to name a few.
-If you notice disease symptoms, use that information to figure out what is making your plants sick.
-Feel free to share questions and photos in the Comments sections, plus there are several online resources and you can always contact your local Master Gardeners for advice.
-Once you know what your plants are up against, you can use the disease triangle to break the cycle.
+Plant disease symptoms include wilting, stunting, deformed leaves or other growths, cankers, chlorosis, and more.
+If you notice disease symptoms, use that information to determine the cause.
+Contact your local Master Gardeners or the Department of Agriculture for advice.
+Once you know what your plants are fighting, you can use the disease triangle to break the cycle.

-Each microclimate has it own set of problems.
-Learning about your plants and what they are facing, puts you in control of the disease triangle.
+Each microclimate has its own set of problems.
+Learning about your plants puts you in control.

 Cole slaw and corned beef simply wouldn’t be the same without cabbage.

 These densely headed members of the Brassica family are biennials grown as annuals.
 If you grow cabbage for seed, you will want to make sure there is some distance between your cabbage plants and other members of the Brassica family because cross-pollination can occur.
-Seriously!
-In fact, that’s how rutabagas came to be - cabbages crossed with turnips!
-Hmm, how about cauliflowers that grow on a stalk, like brussels sprouts - we could be on to something!
+Seriously.
+In fact, that’s how rutabagas came to be - cabbages crossed with turnips.
+Hmm, how about tiny cauliflowers that grow on a stalk, like Brussels sprouts - we could be on to something!